mbaze/bzpack/README.md

 ### A Note on Elias-Gamma Encoding

-The canonical form of Elias-Gamma code consists of *N* leading zeroes followed by a *(N + 1)*-bit binary number.
+The canonical form of the Elias-Gamma code consists of `N` leading zeroes followed by a `(N + 1)`-bit binary number.
 For example, the number 12 is encoded as 000**1100**.
-In his paper "Universal codeword sets and representations of the integers", Peter Elias also proposed an alternative form in which the bits are interleaved: **1**0**1**0**0**0**0**.
-In this interleaved form, assuming the most significant bit is implicit, the zeroes act as 1-bit flags indicating whether another significant bit follows.
-This format enables efficient decoder implementation in assembly language.
-Bzpack adopts this approach with one modification: the flags are inverted.
-As a result, the actual code for the number 12 becomes  1**1**1**0**1**0**0.
-That is:
+In his paper "Universal codeword sets and representations of the integers", Peter Elias also proposed an alternative representation in which the bits are interleaved: **1**0**1**0**0**0**0**.
+In this format, the most significant bit is always present, and the zeroes act as 1-bit flags indicating whether another significant bit follows.
+This representation is particularly well-suited for efficient decoder implementation in assembly language.
+Bzpack adopts this approach with one minor tweak: the flags are inverted.
+As a result, the actual code for the number 12 becomes 1**1**1**0**1**0**0, where:

-* The most significant bit is not stored.
+* The most significant bit is implicitly assumed.
 * Each subsequent significant bit is preceded by a 1, indicating its presence.
-* 0 marks the end of the sequence.
+* A 0 marks the end of the sequence.

 ### Elias-Gamma 1..N vs 2..N

 The Elias-Gamma code represents positive integers in the range 1..N.
 However, by shifting the range to 2..N, the resulting codewords can sometimes be optimized for the most common match lengths.

-Regular Elias-Gamma code 1..N:
+Standard Elias-Gamma code for the range 1..N:
 ```
 1: 0
 2: 100